Eiji Ezaki was born on November 29, 1968 in Kumamoto-shi, Kumamoto Prefecture, Japan.

-November 27, 1992 at the Yokohama Bunka Gym, Ezaki would make his Yokohama Bunka Gym debut against Koji Nakagawa in the opening match and much like the beginning of every other FMW show it would result in Ezaki getting the win over Nakagawa with a Moonsault.
+November 27, 1992 at the Yokohama Bunka Gym, Ezaki would make his Yokohama Bunka Gym debut against Koji Nakagawa in the opening match and much like the beginning of every other FMW show it would result in Ezaki getting the win over Nakagawa with a moonsault.
 The same result would take place for Ezaki with the same finishing move on December 7, 1992 at the Osaka Prefectural Gym for the finals of the FMW Tag Team Tournament.

-January 5, 1993 at Korakuen Hall, Ezaki would continue to be a preliminary punching bag as Onita's personal body guard Katsuji Ueda would end up KO'ing him in the third round of their match with a punch.
-Ezaki would then lose to Dr. Luther the next day on January 6, 1993 at Korakuen Hall with Luther afterwards telling everyone backstage that he felt Ezaki had the talent to be a star in wrestling and should be protected better.
+January 5, 1993 at Korakuen Hall, Ezaki would continue to be a preliminary punching bag as Katsuji Ueda would end up KO'ing him in the third round again punch.
+The next day would be more successful for Ezaki though.

 March 17, 1993 at the Sapporo Nakajima Sports Center, the top three young wrestlers of Ezaki, Mr. Gannosuke, and Koji Nakagawa would team up against the foreign team of Sabu, Tiger Jeet Singh, Jr. who would go on to become Tiger Ali Singh in the WWF, and Judge Dread would defeat the green boys as Sabu would finish off Nakagawa for the win.